troughton/troughton.github.io/portfolio.md

 I am highly motivated, have high standards, and learn quickly.
 I'm constantly exploring possibilities, finding ways that things could be done better, and acting upon them.
 I strongly value the end user experience in my work, whether that be a consumer, artist, or API user, and am excited by what more by what technology enables people to do than by the technology itself.

 My background in programming began with writing iOS apps in Objective-C at the age of 13.
 Since 2015, I've been writing most of my code in the [Swift programming language](https://swift.org), and have contributed to the compiler in order to help port it to Windows.
-I have experience in C, C++, Java, Javascript, C#, Swift, Lua, Python, MSL, HLSL, GLSL, and even a small amount of Prolog, Haskell and MIPS assembly.
+I also have experience in C, C++, Java, Javascript, C#, Swift, Python, MSL, HLSL, GLSL, and even a small amount of Prolog, Haskell and MIPS assembly.
 The promise of languages like Swift and Rust excites me, and I'm looking forward to seeing the industry move away from C and C++.

 Over the course of my University studies, I've worked in conjunction with [Joseph Bennett](http://josephbennett.me) to develop a cross-platform game engine in Swift.
 This has been a great opportunity to learn about a wide range of topics, including engine architecture, data-oriented design, different graphics APIs, various rendering techniques, allocator management, SIMD programming, and more.
 We hope to use this engine to release a game in the near future.